 Yoga follows the same principle with a lot more intensity, as we are talking about the ultimate goal of life here.

-Therefore, unless you dedicate yourself to one of the four types of Yoga in their purest form for a lifetime, you shall be doing the same thing – digging a lot of holes that won’t give you anything.
+Therefore, unless you dedicate yourself to one of the four types of Yoga in their purest form, you shall be doing the same thing – digging a lot of holes that won’t give you anything.